MSBHAILA/django_intern_assignment/README.md

 2. http://127.0.0.1:8000/api/artists/

-This endpoint accepts the artists name link of their work and the platformm of their work such as Youtube, Instagram or others from a dropdown list of choices.
+This endpoint accepts the artists name link of their work and the platformm of their work such as Youtube, Instagram or Others from a dropdown list of choices.
 The artist can be searched by their name using the filter search bar.
+This is implemented using SearchFilter from rest_frameworks.filters.

 3. http://127.0.0.1:8000/api/works/